IBM/SalesEnablement-VMware-L3/docs/Shared/Provisioning.md

 2. You can order only one private network endpoint per single-zone virtual data centers.

-3. For multizone virtual data centers, two private network endpoints must be ordered to correspond with each NSX Edge Service Gateway.
+3. For multi-zone virtual data centers, two private network endpoints must be ordered to correspond with each NSX Edge Service Gateway.

 4. If you want to change the device type of your private network endpoint, you must first delete the existing private network endpoint.
 Then, create a new private network endpoint with the new device type.

 5. You can simultaneously make resource updates to your virtual data center while you create or delete a private network endpoint.

-Additional resources on defining and managing private networks can be found withinin IBM Cloud's online documentation:
+Additional resources on defining and managing private networks can be found within IBM Cloud's online documentation:

 - Viewing a private network endpoint for a virtual data center: <a href="https://cloud.ibm.com/docs/vmwaresolutions?topic=vmwaresolutions-shared_viewing-endpoints" target="_blank">https://cloud.ibm.com/docs/vmwaresolutions?topic=vmwaresolutions-shared_viewing-endpoints</a>